JustinHadinataCS/To-Do-List-Express/README.md

 ## 🌟 Features

-✅ Google Authentication with Firebase Auth
+✅ Google Authentication with Firebase Auth\
-✅ Firestore Database for storing todos
+✅ Firestore Database for storing todos\
 ✅ User-friendly interface

+---

+## 🖼 Image Overview

+Below is an image overview of the project to give you a quick glance at how it looks and functions:

+*(Replace **`path_to_your_screenshot.png`** with the actual path to your image file.)*

 ---